 Setting a post or page to

-noindex is simple when you are running Yoast SEO.
-Underneath your post, in the Yoast SEO meta box, click on the advanced tab:
+noindex is simple when you’re running Yoast SEO.
+Below your post, in the Yoast SEO meta box, just click on the Advanced tab:

 Please note that if the post you’re setting to

 noindex is already in the search results, it might take some time for the page to disappear.
-The search engines will first have to re-index the page to find the
+The search engines will first have to re-crawl the page to find the

 noindex tag.
-Do not noindex posts frivolously: if they were getting traffic before, you’re losing that traffic!
+And do not noindex posts frivolously: if they were getting traffic before, you’re losing that traffic.

 Do links on noindexed pages have value?